Olpe Public Records Directory

 Jail & Inmate Records

-The Lyon County Jail, located in Emporia, is the primary detention facility for individuals arrested within the county.
-The booking process involves photographing, fingerprinting, and documenting the personal information of detainees.
+The Lyon County Jail in Emporia is the primary detention facility For people arrested anywhere in Lyon County.
+The booking process involves photographing, fingerprinting, and documenting personal information of detainees.
 Inmate lookup services are available through the sheriff's office, allowing family members and legal representatives to locate individuals currently housed in the facility.
-Visitation rules are specific to the jail and typically require scheduling in advance, with guidelines on permissible items and conduct during visits.
+Visitation rules typically require scheduling in advance, with specific guidelines on permissible items and conduct during visits.

-The bond and bail process in Kansas allows for the release of detainees pending trial, with specific conditions set by the court.
+Kansas law allows for the release of detainees pending trial through the bond and bail process, with conditions set by the court.
 Information on recently arrested individuals can be obtained by contacting the jail directly or through online resources provided by the sheriff's office.

 Court Records